DomMinnich/Remote-Eye-Tracking-UX-Testing-Software/README.md

 - **Performance**: Supports real-time video processing and eye-tracking.
 - **Flexibility**: Combines powerful backend data processing with a user-friendly frontend.
 - **Community Support**: Strong community support for chosen technologies.

+## Stretch Goals
+-**Mobile Support**: Add support for mobile phones to capture eye-tracking data.
+-**Heat Mapping**: Extract heat maps from user behavior data, highlighting areas of focus on the screen.
+-**Domain Expansion**: Extend support beyond specific domains like Figma to other established or custom websites.

+## Methodology
+-**Agile Development**: The team will adopt an Agile methodology to enable continuous improvement based on testing and feedback.

 ## Technology Disclosure